-Cancellations/Questions: Please contact katie.medina.ctr@usuhs.edu if you have any questions or need to cancel your registration.
+Cancellations/Questions: Please contact jeremy.karp.ctr@usuhs.edu if you have any questions or need to cancel your registration.

-Registration Cost/Refunds: This training is free for those with a .mil email address and \$45.00 for all others.
-Registration fees will be refunded to participants who send a written cancellation via email to katie.medina.ctr@usuhs.edu no less than 2 weeks before the training.
+Registration Cost/Refunds: The cost of this training is \$45.

+Registration fees will be refunded to participants who send a written cancellation via email to jeremy.karp.ctr@usuhs.edu no less than 2 weeks before the training.
 No refunds will be made after the training.